Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 ## Introduction

 Cities that are best prepared for a smart city future should be sustainable, according to the recent 2022 [ProptechOS](https://proptechos.com/smart-city-index/) report which benchmarks cities in US and Europe on a selection of indicators.
 This is backed up by the [OECD smart cities definition](https://www.oecd.org/cfe/cities/Smart-cities-measurement-framework-scoping.pdf).
 In the report, sustainability is measured using a green infrastructure indicator in 46 European cities, combining:

-Number of EV charging points per capita
+- Number of EV charging points per capita
-Number of green certified buildings according to [GBIG](https://www.gbig.org/) in 2022, such as BREEAM or LEED (***possibly problematic data?)
+- Number of green certified buildings according to [GBIG](https://www.gbig.org/) in 2022, such as BREEAM or LEED

-This prompts the following questions.
+This prompts the following question.
 How do we measure the environmental sustainability of cities?
-Do cities that do well at green infrastructure actually do well in other sustainability measures?
+We see that certain cities, such as London, that perform well in green infrastructure also perform well in some other sustainability measures, but not so well in others.

 ## What is urban environmental sustainability?